1948 Summer Olympics

-The 1948 Olympics came to be known as the "Austerity Games" due to the difficult economic climate and rationing imposed in the aftermath of World War II.
+The 1948 Olympics came to be known as the "Austerity Games" due to the difficult economic climate and the rationing imposed in the aftermath of World War II.
 No new venues were built for the games (with events taking place mainly at Wembley Stadium, also known as Empire Stadium, and the Empire Pool at Wembley Park), and athletes were housed in existing accommodation at the Wembley area instead of an Olympic Village, as were the 1936 Games and the subsequent 1952 Games in Helsinki.
-A record 59 nations were represented by 4,104 athletes, 3,714 men, and 390 women in 19 sport disciplines.
+A record 59 nations were represented by 4,104 athletes, 3,714 men and 390 women, in 19 sport disciplines.
 Germany and Japan were not invited to participate in the games; the Soviet Union was invited but chose not to send any athletes, sending observers instead to prepare for the 1952 Olympics.
 Israel requested to participate (symbolically represented by Raya Bronstein and Frieda Berson-Lichtblau) but was denied as the International Olympic Committee did not yet recognize the country, while the Olympic mandate of Palestine expired.
 This in turn shifted the view of the Arab countries who had intended to boycott the event and now decided to take part.

 One of the star performers at the 1948 Games was Dutch sprinter Fanny Blankers-Koen.
 Dubbed the "Flying Housewife", the thirty-year-old mother of two won four gold medals in athletics.
 In the decathlon, Bob Mathias of the United States became the youngest male ever to win an Olympic track and field gold medal at the age of seventeen.
 The most individual medals were won by Veikko Huhtanen of Finland, who took three golds, a silver and a bronze in men's gymnastics.
 The United States topped the medal table.